sven-mayer/teachCourses/readme.txt

 == Frequently Asked Questions ==

-= How can I find the documentation for the shortcodes? = All parameters of the shortcodes are described in the [teachPress shortcode reference](https://github.com/winkm89/teachPress/wiki#shortcodes)
+= How can I find the documentation for the shortcodes? = All parameters of the shortcodes are described in the [teachCorses shortcode reference](https://github.com/winkm89/teachCorses/wiki#shortcodes)

 = How can I hide the tags, when I use the [tpcloud] shortcode? = Use the shortcode with the following parameters: [tc_cloud show_tags_as="none"]